Domain-Aware SE Network for Sketch-based Image Retrieval with Multiplicative Euclidean Margin Softmax: Experiments

 \textbf{Training cost.} Our hashing scheme is taken as a post-processing step, in order to make our framework comparable to previous hashing based SBIR models.
-With the computed features by CSE-ResNeXt-101, our hashing scheme is trained for 10000 steps; and the whole process can be finished within 1 minute on our computer.
+With our computed features, the hashing scheme is trained for 10000 steps; and the whole process can be finished in 1 minute on our computer.

-\textbf{Results. }We summarize our results in Table \ref{tab:Comp_cross_view}.
+\textbf{Results. }We summarize our results in Table\ \ref{tab:Comp_cross_view}.
 Our method achieves the best performance among all hashing-based methods and cross-modal learning methods.
-Critically, our model improves MAP with a scale over 0.12 in all conditions compared with GDH \cite{zhang2018generative} which is the state-of-the-art method on this task.
-This further demonstrates the effectiveness of our proposed framework in the SBIR tasks.
+Critically, our model improves MAP with a scale over 0.13 in all conditions compared with GDH\ \citep{zhang2018generative} which is the state-of-the-art method on this task.
+This further demonstrates the effectiveness of our framework in the SBIR hashing task.
+Some query examples with top-10 retrieval results are shown in Figure\ \ref{tab:Visulization-of-retrived}.

+We also highlight that, although angular margin losses, particularly LMCL, can achieve comparable performance with MEMS in SBIR tasks, they suffer from a significant degradation in SBIR hashing.
+This degradation might be due to the property of angular distance, as it is more difficult to maintain in the dimension reduction mapping than Euclidean distance.

+\textbf{Comparison using same backbone.} To emphasize the efficiency and efficacy of our model, we compare the MAP with state-of-the-art methods DSH\ \citep{liu2017deep} and GDH\ \citep{zhang2018generative} using the same backbone networks, which is Alexnet and Resnet-18 respectively.
+The result is displayed in Table. \ref{tab:compare_same_backbone}.
+The proposed method achieves higher MAP than other methods with much lower computation consumption.{ }{ }

-Our model can be trained efficiently.
-We only need to train a single network -- CSE-ResNeXt-101 in an end-to-end manner; and edge maps are not utilized here.
-In contrast, the training process of the other competitors is a bit complex.
-For example, GDH \cite{zhang2018generative} utilized the cycle-consistent GANs to transfer sketches into photos.
-DSH \cite{liu2017deep} requires the pre-computed edge maps to bridge the gap between sketches and photos, and semantic representation (wordvec) is used as prior of inter-relationship among categories.
-These methods are trained by two steps of optimization in each iteration: one for binary code and the other for network parameters.
+Besides, our model can be trained efficiently.
+We only need to train a single network in an end-to-end manner without any domain translation process.
+On the contrary, GDH\ \citep{zhang2018generative} utilized the cycle-consistent GANs to transfer sketches into photos.
+DSH\ \citep{liu2017deep} requires the pre-computed edge maps to bridge the gap between sketches and photos, and semantic representation (wordvec) is used as prior of inter-relationship among categories.